| Rip

 Check your manufacturer's site regularly for updated

+versions.
 Check your settings.
 Most players let you adjust

 the sound and display to some degree.
 If you don't